Mungert69/FreeNetworkMonitorBlog/content/posts/AIVsTraditionalMonitoringASideBySideComparison.md

 Each of those tasks usually requires reading documentation, locating the right menu, and lots of clicking or typing.

-With Quantum Ready Monitor Assistant, let’s see how Alex can accomplish all these steps in a fraction of the time with just a few instructions.
+With Quantum Network Monitor Assistant, let’s see how Alex can accomplish all these steps in a fraction of the time with just a few instructions.

 Step 1: Rapidly Adding Multiple Hosts